 Why It’s Important to Eat a Low-Glycemic Load Diet

-It has become accepted in the nutrition and medical worlds that one of the most important things we can do is to maintain healthy blood sugar and insulin levels.
+It has become accepted in the nutrition and medical worlds that one of the most important things we can do for our health is to maintain healthy blood sugar and insulin levels.
 When these two things are frequently out of balance, they can lead to a variety of health conditions including diabetes, metabolic syndrome, and heart disease.
+Let’s explore why a low glycemic load diet is so important.

 In particular, diabetics are either unable to produce insulin or have developed a resistance to the insulin their bodies produce.
 The result in both cases is that they are unable to effectively manage high blood sugar levels.